globulion/eopdev/doc/git/doc_programming_etiquette.md

  * **factory design** for creating objects
  * **container design** for designing data structures
  * **polymorphysm** when dealing with various flavours of one particular feature in the data structure

+ > *Note:* In Psi4, factories are frequently implemented as static methods of the base classes,
+ > for example `psi::SuperFunctional::blank` static method.
+It can be followed when building object factories
+ > in oep-dev too.

 *********